Volodymyr

 I grew up in Ukraine.
 In my twenties I worked in retail category management at Eldorado and Foxtrot — the two largest consumer electronics chains in the country at the time — running buying and merchandising for categories that moved millions in annual revenue.
 I learned how large organizations actually function, which is usually quite differently from how they describe themselves in presentations.

-I left Ukraine at 32 with my family, speaking functional English, no American professional network, and no established credentials.
-The first job I found was a package handler at FedEx — sorting freight at 4 a.m.
-Within six months I was the Operations Manager for the facility.
-That's not a boast; it's relevant because it tells you something about how I approach gaps between where I am and where I want to be.
+I left Ukraine at 32 with my family, functional English, no American professional network, no established credentials, and $2,000 in cash — barely enough to cover a month's rent.
+The first job I found was as a package handler at FedEx, sorting freight at 4 a.m.
+Six months later I was the facility's Operations Manager.

 Volod Reznichenko